pip-webui/pip-webui-tutorial/step5/Readme.md

 ### Continue

-[Go to step 6](https://github.com/pip-webui/pip-webui-sample/blob/master/step6/) to add IoT Nodes page with tiles view to your application
+[Go to step 6](https://github.com/pip-webui/pip-webui-sample/blob/master/step6/) to add IoT Nodes page with tiles view to your application.